cmda-bt/fe-course-18-19/week-4.md

 ## Practicum
 In this lesson you continue building the Frontend code for the job story designed in the Project Tech course.
 The Frontend code  will be based on the principles of Progressive Enhancement.

+* Pitch code plan to the group
+* Look at some basic code principals
+* Let's code!

 ## Homework